Clean Energy Ministerial: Ministerial meetings

-Since 2016, the Mission Innovation, a technology R&D ministerial forum, is co-located back to back with the CEM meetings.
+Since 2016, Mission Innovation, a technology R&D ministerial forum, is co-located with the CEM meetings.

 Initiatives of the Clean Energy Ministerial

 CEM Initiatives are the sustained collaborative efforts established and led by CEM Members to advance clean energy policy and technology.
 A minimum of three members are required to participate in the work of the Initiatives may take a wide variety of forms, based on the interests of Members.
 While CEM initiatives are led by CEM members, participation in initiatives is open to any country.
-Participation across all CEM initiatives are voluntary and commitments are non-binding for participating members.
-Initiatives primarily target governmental participation, but may include private sector participation.
+Participation across all CEM initiatives is voluntary and commitments are non-binding for participating members.
+Initiatives primarily target governmental participation but may include private-sector participation.
+In addition to the sustained, long term collaborative efforts in the form of CEM initiatives, the platform also offers a set of Campaigns which are aimed to raise the level of ambition of global deployment targets of key clean energy solutions.
+Campaigns are short duration, lasting 2-3 years to garner the necessary political momentum on specific topics.

+While there are 29 CEM Member governments, there are currently an additional 26 other governments who participate in the various initiatives of the CEM.